goharbor/community/proposals/new/pull_through_proxy_cache.md

 For get blob request, it tries to get the blob in local first, if not exist, get the blob from the target server, then store the content to the local registry.
 When same request comes the second time, then serves the request with the cached content.
 When the target server is offline, serves the pull request like a normal project.

 Because some blobs size might be very large, to avoid out of memory, using the io.CopyN() to copy the blob content from reader to response writer.
 It is likely many requests pull same blob in a period, to avoid put same blob mutliple times, setup an inflight map to check if there is any existing proxy blob request.
-If exist, skip to put the blob into cache.
+If exist, skip to put the blob into proxy cache.

 ![pull_blob](../images/proxy/pull-blob.png)

 ### Cache Storage

 Cached manifests and blobs are stored in the local storage in the same way like normal repository.
 In a typical docker pull command, the get request of manifest comes before requests to blobs. the proxy always receives the content of manifest before receiving blobs. thus there is a dependency check to wait for all related blobs are ready.
-It queries all dependent blobs in blob table which is updated when pushing proxied blobs.
+It send HEAD request to check if the current blob exist.
 When all dependent blobs are ready, push the manifest into the local storage.
 If it exceed the max wait time (30minutes), the current push manifest operation is quit.

-The push operation is accomplished by the replication adapter, it send HTTP request to the core container.
+The push operation is accomplished by the replication adapter, it send HTTP request to the core container with service account.

 If the image is pull from library/hello-world:latest, the actual storage is shared with the current registry but it will be named with dockerhub_proxy/library/hello-world:latest, and share the same blob storage with other repos.